PFPE/gravgui/readme.md

-writing ties to report format (and/or to tex?) convert some floats to doubles reorganize tie struct with vectors for a/b/c/h landtie on/off with save buttons for fields if already filled
+writing ties to report format (and/or to tex?) convert some floats to doubles reorganize tie struct with vectors for a/b/c/h

 ### would be nice someday
 make sure -999s are all ok